A simple explanation

 - Psoriasis usually appears between the ages of 10 and 30, but it can occur at any time from infancy to old age.

-- 50% of people will have some involvement of the nails, but this is only severe in 5% to 10% of cases.
+- About half (50%) of people will have some involvement of the nails, but this is only severe in about 1 - 2 in 20 (5% to 10%) of cases.

 - Erythrodermic psoriasis is very rare.
 There are approximately 200 to 300 new cases in the UK each year.
 It needs to be treated in a hospital setting.